 (Rev. fall 1988)

-At the first regular May meeting the Senate shall elect a President-Elect, and in alternate years, a Vice President or a Secretary from the full-time voting faculty of the University.
+- At the first regular May meeting the Senate shall elect a President-Elect, and in alternate years, a Vice President or a Secretary from the full-time voting faculty of the University.
 The President Elect shall assume the office of President of the Senate in the second year of office.
-The Vice President shall serve for two years and may not be reelected.
-The Secretary shall serve for two years and may not be reelected.
+The Vice President shall serve for two years and may be reelected for one additional, consecutive two-year term.
+The Secretary shall serve for two years and may be reelected for one additional, consecutive two-year term.
 The Secretary of the Senate shall also serve as Secretary of the University Faculty.
-(Rev. Fac Sen. 4/25/91; 9/15/97)
+(Rev. Fac Sen. 4/25/91; 9/15/97; 2/2003)

 (Rev. fall 1988)